 ICP’s commitment is thereby based on “certain humanistic values which center on the equality of human beings in the world, and we put the constant improvement of an individual’s qualities and skills at the center of our work”, says Michael R. Neumann.
 When it comes to assisting and training those at the very basis of the supply chain, ICP hopes to be a leading example of how companies and individuals behind the companies can come together to address common problems.
 Pre-competitive and long-term commitment of important industry players is a relevant pillar when it comes to stabilizing a supply chain that all of us depend on.
 Cooperation with the public sector is a key element elaborated Gunter Schall from the ADA: “Partnerships between public and private sectors are built on common goals, trust, and the understanding that both sides have to serve a diverse set of interests.”

 After all, it is not only the farmer families in developing countries who rely on their products in order to live a good life.
+That also applies to coffee production during COVID-19.
 A whole industry can only exist as long as farmer families at the beginning of the supply chain manage to do their work.
 The same goes for any other industry – and the consumers who in the end enjoy the final product, be it a steaming cup of coffee or any other product based on the work of families in developing countries.

 „We have a lot to work on there to really get the consumers to understand the process behind the hard work, all the way that the coffee goes.” – Kathrine Löfberg